neon145/CircuitSlide/README.md

 <br>
 ## Gameplay
 CircuitSlide is easy enough to play.<br>
-A user would first start by clicking start button, followed by them clicking on tiles (or pressing the respective move keys from their keyboard) to move the tiles.<br> Using CircuitSlides `gameSolvabilityCheck` algorithm guarrantees all users that each game is 100% solvable.<br>
+A user would first start by clicking start button, followed by them clicking on tiles (or pressing the respective move keys from their keyboard) to move the tiles.<br> Using CircuitSlides game-solvability-check algorithm guarrantees all users that each game is 100% solvable.<br>
 Users can spice up the game by competing against the time they took to win, or perhaps the number of moves they required.<br>
 In a (_not-so-distant_) future version, a proper scoreboard will be added